-- use a mobile phone or other devices in an unlawful manner - use a mobile phone in technology-free designated spaces or times - download, distribute or publish offensive messages or pictures - use obscene, inflammatory, racist, discriminatory or derogatory language - use language and/or threats of violence that may amount to bullying and/or harassment, or even stalking - insult, harass or attack others or use obscene or abusive language - deliberately waste printing and internet resources - damage computers, printers or network equipment - commit plagiarism or violate copyright laws - ignore teacher directions for the use of social media, online email and internet chat - send chain letters or spam email (junk mail) - knowingly download viruses or any other programs capable of breaching the department's network security - use in-phone cameras anywhere a normal camera would be considered inappropriate, such as in change rooms or toilets - invade someone's privacy by recording personal conversations or daily activities and/or the further distribution (e.g. forwarding, texting, uploading, Bluetooth use etc.) of such material - use a mobile phone (including those with Bluetooth functionality) to cheat during exams or assessments - take into or use mobile devices at exams or during class assessment unless expressly permitted by school staff.
+- use a mobile phone or other devices in an unlawful manner - use a mobile phone or non-school issued device during learning time - use a mobile phone in technology-free designated spaces or times - download, distribute or publish offensive messages or pictures - use obscene, inflammatory, racist, discriminatory or derogatory language - use language and/or threats of violence that may amount to bullying and/or harassment, or even stalking - · insult, harass or attack others or use obscene or abusive language - deliberately waste printing and internet resources - damage computers, printers or network equipment - commit plagiarism or violate copyright laws - ignore teacher directions for the use of social media, online email and internet chat - · send chain letters or spam email (junk mail) - knowingly download viruses or any other programs capable of breaching the department's network security - use in-phone cameras anywhere a normal camera would be considered inappropriate, such as in change rooms or toilets - invade someone's privacy by recording personal conversations or daily activities and/or the further distribution (e.g. forwarding, texting, uploading, Bluetooth use etc.) of such material - use a mobile phone (including those with Bluetooth functionality) to cheat during exams or assessments take into or use mobile devices at exams or during class assessment unless expressly permitted by school staff.